Jade Hallam Meander Falls Great Western Tiers

 Time: 5-6 hours return.

 Grade: 3: Some bushwalking experience recommended.
-The track while recently upgraded is steep and rough with many steps.
+Tracks may have short steep hill sections, a rough surface and many steps.

 Download the PDF handout here.